Introduction of our services

 Conciliation Service of the Labour Relations Division

-The Labour Relations Division of the Labour Department operates from 10 branch offices located in Hong Kong, Kowloon and the New Territories to assist employers and employees in establishments outside the government sector in resolving their labour disputes through the provision of voluntary conciliation service.
+The Labour Relations Division of the Labour Department has 10 branch offices located in Hong Kong, Kowloon and the New Territories.
+It provides voluntary conciliation service to employers and employees of establishments outside the government sector, assisting both parties in resolving labour disputes and claims, and reaching settlements.

 Procedures

-At the conciliation meeting, the conciliation officer would assist both parties in exploring the crux of the issue concerned, and in analysing the situation.
-He would draw their attention to the relevant statutory requirements and terms of the employment contract, thus facilitating them to reach a mutually acceptable settlement.
-If necessary, a settlement agreement would also be signed by the parties.
-If the settlement involves monetary compensation, the conciliation officer would assist in making arrangements for effecting the payment.
+At the conciliation meeting, the conciliation officer will assist both parties in exploring the crux of the issues concerned and analysing the situation, explain to them the relevant statutory requirements and terms of employment contracts, as well as advise them to consider the matter from the perspectives of legality, reasonableness, and empathy with a view to identifying a mutually acceptable settlement.
+If necessary, both parties may sign a settlement agreement.
+If the settlement involves monetary compensation, the conciliation officer can assist in arranging the payment procedures.

-If either party fails to attend the conciliation meeting, or no settlement is reached between both parties at the meeting, the conciliation officer will arrange another conciliation meeting, or at the request of the party concerned, refer him/her to lodge a claim with the Minor Employment Claims Adjudication Board or the Labour Tribunal for adjudication, depending on the number of claimants and the claim amount.
+If either party fails to attend the conciliation meeting, or the parties are unable to reach a settlement through the conciliation, the conciliation officer will arrange another meeting.
+Alternatively, subject to the views of the party concerned, the officer may refer the claimant to the Minor Employment Claims Adjudication Board or the Labour Tribunal for adjudication, depending on the number of claimants and the claim amount.

-If an employer or a company cannot pay the wages in arrears or relevant termination payments on account of bankruptcy or liquidation, the employee will be assisted to apply for ex gratia payment from the Protection of Wages on Insolvency Fund as necessary.
+If an employer or a company fails to pay the wages in arrears or relevant payments due to bankruptcy or liquidation, the employee will, where necessary, be assisted in applying for an ex gratia payment from the Protection of Wages on Insolvency Fund.

 Remarks:Claimants can submit Labour Relations Division claim form of the Labour Department by the following ways: